 - Bronze with silver plaque and gold jewelry.
-Around 600 BC. - Possibly Saqqara, Egypt eed Seminar
+Around 600 BC. - Possibly Saqqara, Egypt tet in in er in eed Seminar

 Considered to be the oldest breed of the cat family

 Brian Vesey-Fitzgerald in his book 'Cats", points out that by viewing Egyptian art, the idea that the Abyssinian may very well existed at that time is prevailing.
 Egyptian bronzes and paintings of cats in ancient Egyptian emphasize the litheness, elegance, graceful lines, large eyes, rounded contours, long tail with tabby stripes and alert ears which are distinguishing features that are seen in the Abyssinians of